-So your home in rural France is in a zone non-dégroupée (non-unbundled zone).
+Your home in rural France is in a zone non-dégroupée (non-unbundled zone).
 How does this affect your options for Internet and mobile phones?
 Which suppliers have the best offers?
+This guide explains how to get the best deal on the Internet in zones non dégroupées in France.

 What is a zone non dégroupée?